josephpal/esp32-LoraWAN/README.md

     cipher->encrypt("local") -> d3 f1 92 87 4b b6 dd 22 d5 a2 c8 95 2d 90 0e 56
 ```

 Predefined the sender address will be set to ```0xAA``` and our receiver will listen on ```0xBB```.
 Please keep in mind, that in reallity we don't have sender and receiver, because usually we have a bidirectinal communication.
 Each sender is at the same time a receiver as well and reversed.
-So our package we will transmit will look like mentioned below:
+Nevertheless our package we will transmit will look like mentioned below:

 | description  | content |
 | --- | --- |